Time to Put Sweden on Top of Your 2016 Travel Checklist

 READ MORE :

-A tour around Uppsala (north of Stockholm) can give anyone a lively vibe as its university town is home to many international students.
-Its great campus life gives anyone a warm feeling of enjoying or reminiscing his youth.
-Those who are in it for some cold air and snow sports can visit Lapland further up north.
-This province is a popular winter destination in any Swedish travel guide with various skiing resorts and beautiful landscapes.
-Walther Palette is the owner of http://www.swedentips.se, an online Sweden travel guide and booking portal.
-On his pages, Walther presents Sweden’s best travel destinations as well as useful Sweden travel tips.
+A tour around Uppsala (north of Stockholm) can give anyone a lively vibe, as its university town is home to many international students.
+Its great campus life gives anyone a warm feeling of enjoying or reminiscing about his youth.
+Those in it for some cold air and snow sports can visit Lapland further up north.
+This province is a popular winter destination for any Swedish travel guide, with various skiing resorts and beautiful landscapes.
+Walther Palette owns http://www.swedentips.se, an online Sweden travel guide and booking portal.
+On his pages, Walther presents Sweden’s best travel destinations and useful Sweden travel tips.
 Walther lives in Gothenburg on the Swedish west coast.